Wribbe/crafting_interpreters/docs/2_a_map_of_the_territory.md

 With bytecode there are two ways forward:
 * Use it as an intermediary and write a mini-compiler for each target. (fast)
 * Writing a virtual machine that runs the bytecode. (portable)

+### Runtime

+At this point the code can be executed, either start up the VM and load the program if it's bytecode, or if it is native code, tell the operating system to load the code and execute.

+If the codes makes use of any language-features like garbage collection or type-checking, this is where these systems are initialized and managed -> the **runtime**.